rideau-info.com

-Your location: Rideau Region > Rideau Waterway Home > Rideau Canal Statistics
+Your location: Rideau Canal Home Page > Rideau Canal Statistics

 For all you number hounds out there, here are the statistics on the Rideau Canal System.
-Please note that these statistics do not include the Tay Canal* which goes from Lower Rideau Lake to Perth.
-On this page you will find information about general Rideau Canal Statistics, information about Rideau Route Statistics, and information about 2007 and 2006 Vessel Passage Statistics.
+Please note that in most cases I've separated out the Tay Canal (Beveridges Locks) from the Rideau Canal.
+On this page you will find information about general Rideau Canal Statistics, information about Rideau Route Statistics, and information about 2015 and 2014 Vessel Passage Statistics.

 Rideau Canal Statistics